TobikoData/sqlmesh/docs/faq/faq.md

 ## Databases/Engines

 ??? question "What databases/engines does SQLMesh work with?"
-    SQLMesh works with BigQuery, Databricks, DuckDB, PostgreSQL, GCP PostgreSQL, Redshift, Snowflake, and Spark.
+    SQLMesh works with BigQuery, Databricks, DuckDB, MySQL, PostgreSQL, GCP PostgreSQL, Redshift, Snowflake, and Spark.
 See [this page](../integrations/engines.md) for more information.

 ??? question "When would you use different databases for executing data transformations and storing state information?"
     SQLMesh requires storing state information about projects and when their transformations were run.
 By default, it stores this information in the same database where the models run.